 Along with adding turmeric into your diet you may also consider taking it or curcumin in supplement form.
 I personally recommend consuming a CO2 extracted form of turmeric.

 Also, according to a study, published in Planta Medica, taking turmeric in combination with black pepper, which contains piperine, improves turmeric absorbability throughout the entire body.
-They added 20mg of piperine to 2000mg Turmeric, and it increased the bioavailability of Turmeric 154%!
+They added 20mg of piperine to 2000mg Turmeric, and it increased the bioavailability of Turmeric 154 percent!

 I personally use this turmeric supplement and recommend 800 to 1000 mg daily.